-1. Click on the pencil icon in the "tc prep" column to edit a Prep Checklist for a particular team.
+1. Teams participating in all Team Challenges will need to complete the Prep Checklist.
+From the My Team Tournaments page, click on the pencil icon in the "tc prep" column to edit a Prep Checklist for a particular team.
+(If you clicked "Continue" at the bottom of the Expense Report, you've already navigated to the Prep Checklist page!)
 If you manage more than one team, always be sure to double check that you are entering the correct information for the correct team.

-2. This will bring you to the Prep Checklist.
-At the top of the page, you will see your Team Challenge, competition level, and your team's information.
+2. At the top of the Prep Checklist, you will see your Team Challenge, competition level, and your team's information.
 Below that, you will find information about your tournament, including the level of tournament (Regional, Affiliate, Global), the format (in person or virtual), any pre-check deadlines, and the tournament date.